Luna-Klatzer/docs_openhiven.py/docs/getting_started/deploying_your_first_bot.md

 Step 3: Copy the "hiven-auth" string.
 It has to be 128 characters long.
 Step 4: Don't show your token to anyone.
 With a token you can get full access to your account even without a password.

+Alternative way:
+Step 1: Open your browsers development options
+Step 2: Go to Console
+Step 3: type in "localStorage[hiven-auth]"
+Step 4: Press enter and copy the string.
+It has to be 128 characters long.

 ### Getting a Bot-token